-- Visually inspect your front brake, rotor, and test the front brake lever.
-Does the lever feel firm or does it depress almost completely to the handlebar grip?
-Is it time to adjust your brakes or are they responsive?
+- Visually inspect your front brake and rotor, and test the front brake lever.
+Does the lever feel firm, or does it depress almost entirely to the handlebar grip?
+Is it time to adjust your brakes, or are they responsive?

-- Check tire pressure (you may not measure it every time, but pushing on the tire with your thumb or hand will give you an idea if your tire pressure is good, ok, low or very low).
+- Check tire pressure (you may not measure it every time, but pushing on the tire with your thumb or hand will give you an idea if your tire pressure is good, okay, low, or very low).
 For confirmation of recommended tire pressure, refer to the tire pressure suggestions present on the sidewall of your tire.

-- Check tire tread for wear or cracking if stored for a long period of time.
+- Check tire tread for wear or cracking if stored for an extended period of time.